javascript-tutorial/en.javascript.info/1-js/11-async/07-microtask-queue/article.md

 What's the order?

-1. `code` shows first, it's a regular synchronous call.
+1. `code` shows first, because it's a regular synchronous call.
-2. `promise` shows second, because `.then` passes through the microtask queue, runs after the current code.
+2. `promise` shows second, because `.then` passes through the microtask queue, and runs after the current code.
 3. `timeout` shows last, because it's a macrotask.

 It may happen that while handling a macrotask, new promises are created.

-Or, vise-versa, a microtask schedules a macrotask (e.g. `setTimeout`).
+Or, vice-versa, a microtask schedules a macrotask (e.g. `setTimeout`).

 For instance, here `.then` schedules a `setTimeout`: